 Final Rule: Management Standards for Hazardous Waste Pharmaceuticals and Amendment to the P075 Listing for Nicotine

-The EPA Administrator signed the Management Standards for Hazardous Waste Pharmaceuticals on and it was published in the Federal Register (FR) on February 22, 2019.
+EPA's Administrator signed the Management Standards for Hazardous Waste Pharmaceuticals on and it was published in the Federal Register (FR) on February 22, 2019.

 This final rule cost saving streamlined standards for handling hazardous waste pharmaceuticals to better fit the operations of the healthcare sector while maintaining protection of human health and the environment.